RayAndrade/TheRayCode/CPP/Creational/AbstractFactory/Show/script/page02.md

 It has a single pure virtual method play() which must be implemented by all concrete toy classes.

+This is an abstract base class that defines the interface for all toys.
+It has a single pure virtual method play() which must be implemented by all concrete toy classes.

 ```
 class Toy { };